manoelcampos/dtogen/README.md

 You can use `@DTO` sub annotations to configure how the DTO record is created.
 For instance, the `@DTO.Exclude` will exclude the annotated field from the DTO record.

-The `@DTO.MapToId` can be used in fields in which the type is anoter model class, so that instead of including the entire object as an attribute in the DTO record, only its id will be included.
+The `@DTO.MapToId` can be used in fields in which the type is another model class, so that instead of including the entire object as an attribute in the DTO record, only its id will be included.
 This way, placing this annotation on a `country` field will generate a `countryId` field on the DTO.